12-VidE/annotate-audio/README.md

 ### Changelog

+-   **1.3.0 (developing)**
+    -   The plugin is now supported on mobile!
+(Not tested on iPhone)
 -   **1.2.1**
-    -   feat: Read audio duration from metadata.
+    -   fix: Read audio duration from metadata.
 It drastically decreases loading time
 -   **1.2.0**
     -   feat: Select audio source on `Add audiobox` command using a modal
     -   feat: Add modal to manage player properties more easily